 Before antibiotics were discovered in the 20th century, contracting an infection could be fatal.
 Their discovery was a turning point in human history, revolutionizing medicine and saving countless lives.
-However, the growing burden of antimicrobial resistance (AMR) threatens the return to a world without effective antibiotics.
+However, the growing burden of antimicrobial resistance (AMR) is threatening the return to a world without effective antibiotics.

 We all have a responsibility to address this threat, and it will take dedicated efforts from all sectors across health care, including patients, to make a difference.

 Be vigilant in infection prevention efforts and always use antibiotics correctly

 We each play an important role in slowing the threat of AMR— starting with preventing infections that require antibiotics in the first place.
 Washing hands, preparing food hygienically and keeping up to date with vaccinations are all measures to help avoid infections.

 Another important action patients can take is using antibiotics only when they’re needed.
-Always follow prescription directions and never share or take leftover antibiotics, which could contribute to resistance.
+Always follow health care providers’ (HCPs) directions and never share or take leftover antibiotics, which may not be needed and may cause resistance.
 If your HCP believes antibiotics are not the correct treatment to help your condition, ask about other options.
 Taking antibiotics when they’re not needed may advance AMR.
 Bottom line: It is important to follow the guidance that your medical team gives you for treatment.

 Health care professionals